LoveNui/EMR-AWS-APACHE-SPARK/Readme.md

 To test this script in a local machine please download the python-pyspark folder and follw the instructions in the [readme.md](/python-pyspark/readme.md) file in it.

 ### **Advantages of EMR**
+* Updated with latest open source frameworks.
-* Cost savings especially if we use spot instances for big data.
+* Cost savings especially if we use spot instances or reserved instances for big data.
+* fully managed no cluster setup.
+* use s3 storage.
+* Different hardware choices.
 * Code Deployment is easy.
-* Integration with other AWS services
+* Integration with other AWS services.
-* Scalability and flexibility
+* Long running and auto scaling.
-* Reliability
+* Reliability.
-* Security
+* Security.
-* Monitoring
+* Monitoring.
 * No data file size limit and no maximum run time like lamda function.